varun93/clang-sanitizers-examples/README.md

 # Clang Sanitizers

+Plan to update the list as and when I explore more.

 - Address Santizers
   - Use After Free
   - Stack Buffer Flow
   - Heap Buffer Flow
   - Global Buffer Flow
   - Stack Use After Return
+  - Address Use After Scope
   - Memory Leak

 - Memory Sanitizers
   - Unitialized Memory Read

+- Undefined Behaviour Sanitizers
+  - Integer Overflow
+  - Use of Null Pointer
+  - Float Cast Overflow
+  - Divide By Zero

 # How to Run?